 The outcome was an agreement with the Rogue Rivers to live in peace.
 Chief Apserkahar came to respect General Lane, and Lane gifted him his name, a great honor among the tribes.
 Thereafter Chief Apserkahar was called Chief Jo.

-In 1853, the militia commanded by General Joseph Lane was fighting a series of battles in the Rogue River valley.
+In 1853, the militia commanded by General Joseph Lane was fighting a series of battles in the Rogue River valley, the main battle at Evans Creek.
 They were fighting the bands of Chief Jo (Apserkahar) and the bands of Chiefs Sam (Toquahear), and Jim (Anachaarah) and other head men for the Rogue River.
-During the battles, many men on both sides were killed and wounded.
-In August both sides were exhausted and Chief Jo called for a cease fire and parlay with General Lane, because of his respect for the man.
-General Lane responded and walked into Chief Jo’s camp unarmed.
-Negotiations took place the next day in the shadow of Lower Table Rock.
+During the battle, many men on both sides were killed and wounded.
+In a couple days both sides were exhausted and Chief Jo called for a cease fire and parlay with General Lane, because of his respect for the man.
+General Lane responded and walked, into Chief Jo’s camp unarmed, even though wounded in his shoulder.
+There was an agreement for a cease fire, which was followed on both sides, with another short negotiation the following morning.
+Negotiations took place later that day in the shadow of Lower Table Rock.

 The Rogue Indians were watching from the top of the Table Rock, which served as a natural fortress of defense.
 Negotiations continued as they had before in 1850, with translations from English to Chinook Jargon and back.
-The result was the first treaty in this valley that would be ratified by the U.S. Congress.
+The treaty was agreed to by all on September 8, 1853.
+The result was the prompting Joel Palmer to quickly follow, within 2 days (Sept.
+10, 1853), with a treaty initiating a sale of the Rogue River lands and the formation of the Table Rock Reservation.
+The Joel Palmer Treaty of 1853 the first treaty that in this valley that would be ratified by the U.S. Congress.
 The treaty established that the tribes would remove to a permanent reservation where they would no longer be disturbed and to set up the temporary reservation, the Table Rock Reservation, the first of its kind in Oregon.

 The following is the preamble to the treaty of 1853,